Tax reliefs associated with buying an electric vehicle through your Limited Company

 5. Benefit-in-kind

-Tax and national insurance on benefits-in-kind are payable by the company and/or the employee.
+Tax and NI on benefits-in-kind are payable by the company and/or the employee.

-Electricity provided for company car drivers does not count as a benefit in kind if the journey is business use.
-Drivers can either pay up front for home and public charging and reclaim the costs, or the employer can pay for everything and the driver can log private mileage (including commuting) and the costs can be deducted from their salary.
+Electricity provided for company car drivers does not count as a BIK if the journey is business use.
+Drivers can either pay up front for home and public charging and reclaim the costs, or the employer can pay for everything, and the driver can log private mileage (including commuting) and the costs can be deducted from their salary.

 The electricity expense is fully tax deductible for the company.

-As well as the above tax benefits of purchasing an electric car through your limited company, there are also grants available.
+As well as the above tax benefits of purchasing an electric car through your limited company, there are also grants available between £500 and £25,000.

-Workplace charging scheme grant – there is also a grant available for installing charging points at a business address and can be applied for online here.
+There is also a workplace charging scheme grant to provide a grant for installing charging points at a business address and can be applied for here.

-If your company is considering acquiring an electric vehicle and would like further advice on the tax benefits available to you, please contact John using the form below.
+Our Price Bailey experts are here to help you.
+If your company is considering acquiring an electric vehicle and would like further advice on the tax benefits available to you, please contact our Price Bailey experts using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.